blinklet/learning/data-science/pandas-data-from-database.md

 Most [Pandas](https://pandas.pydata.org/) books and blogs do not show you how to get data stored in databases.
 Instead, they work with simpler-to-use data sources like [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values).
 There are already [many](https://alongrandomwalk.com/2020/09/14/read-and-write-files-with-jupyter-notebooks/) [tutorials](https://www.digitalocean.com/community/tutorials/data-analysis-and-visualization-with-pandas-and-jupyter-notebook-in-python-3) [available](https://www.datacamp.com/tutorial/python-excel-tutorial) for these simpler examples.

 This document will show you how to read data from a database and load it into Pandas dataframes for further analysis.
 This document does not go into details about handling and analyzing data after you get it from the database.
-While you will see lots of examples in this document, they do not represent a comprehensive set of Pandas functions.
+While you will see a few Pandas examples in this document, they do not represent a comprehensive set of Pandas functions.

 # Python, pandas, and databases